Steven Universe: Episodes

 The pilot episode of Steven Universe was released on Cartoon Network's video platform on May 21, 2013, and an edited version was released on July 20.
-The pilot was shown at the 2013 San Diego Comic-Con, and Sugar hosted a 30-minute panel discussion about the series at the 2013 New York Comic Con on October 13.
-Initially, thirteen half-hours (26 episodes) were ordered for the first season; on November 14, the season was picked up for an additional thirteen half-hours.
-The series was renewed for a second season of 26 half-hours on July 25, 2014, which began airing on March 13, 2015, and for a third season of 26 half-hours in July 2015.
-In March 2016, a production shuffle saw the second and third seasons subdivided to create four seasons of 13 half-hours each, making a total of five seasons.
-Finally, in 2016, following the decision to end the series, Sugar petitioned Cartoon Network to extend the fifth season by three extra half-hours to wrap up the story, making it 16 half-hours total.
+The pilot was shown at the 2013 San Diego Comic-Con in July of that year, and Sugar hosted a 30-minute panel discussion about the series at the 2013 New York Comic Con on October 13.
+Initially, 13 episodes were ordered for the first season; on November 14, the season was picked up for double the amount.
+The series was renewed for a second season on July 25, 2014, which began airing on March 13, 2015, and for a third season in July 2015.
+In March 2016, Cartoon Network issued its last renewal to the series for an additional two seasons.

 The series premiered in the United States on November 4, 2013, on Cartoon Network with two episodes.
 In Canada, it began airing on Cartoon Network on November 11, 2013, and on Teletoon on April 24, 2014.
 It began airing on Cartoon Network channels in Australia on February 3, 2014, and in the United Kingdom and Ireland on May 12 of that year.